4wayhandshake/4wayhandshake.github.io/content/walkthrough/openadmin.md

 ![47691 fail](47691%20fail.png)

-:thumbsdown: Nope, that didn't work
+👎 Nope, that didn't work

 ![47691 success](47691%20success.png)

-:thumbsup: YUP that worked!
+👍 YUP that worked!
 Wonderful!

 This exploit provides a non-interactive shell at ``/opt/ona/www/`` (which itself is symlinked from the Apache directory `/var/www/ona`)